eclipse/kapua/docs/developer-guide/en/sso.md

 - **`sso.generic.openid.server.endpoint.logout`(optional)** : the logout endpoint of the OpenID provider.
 - **`sso.generic.openid.server.endpoint.token` (optional)** : the endpoint URL to the token API.

+#### Note about 'client id' and 'audience' values

+Properties `sso.openid.client.id` and `sso.generic.openid.jwt.audience.allowed` (the second property is used only for the `generic` provider) basically represent the same value.
+More precisely, `sso.openid.client.id` is used as parameter in the requests to the OpenID Provider, while `sso.generic.openid.jwt.audience.allowed` is used by the `JwtProcessor` in order to validate the token received from the OpenID Provider.
+These two should correspond to the same `clientId`.

+According to the official OpenID Connect specification (see [here](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) and
+[here](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation)), the `audience` contains a list of allowed `client_id`.
+The token can contain a list of audiences (described by the `aud` claim).
+When the token is received, we need to validate that the audience contains the `client_id` corresponding to the Kapua Console.
+Only one `client_id` corresponds to the Kapua Console (if multiple client_ids are present in the audience, they correspond to other clients).

+However, some OpenID Provider implementations are using different values between clientId and audience, thus the only way to make them work is to use two different values for these properties (also, please note that the `generic-provider` should be the most 'permissive' provider).

 ### Keycloak provider

 The Keycloak provider can be configured using the following configuration parameters: